keptn/keptn.github.io/content/docs/0.10.x/reference/bridge/_index.md

 link="./assets/uniform-view-create-subscription.png"
 caption="Create/Edit Subscriptions">}}

+Once you have selected an event and configured your filters, you may inspect an example event payload by clicking on the "Show example payload"-Button.
+This will show you the payload of latest event in your environment, depending on your configuration.

+{{< popup_image
+link="./assets/uniform-view-show-payload.png"
+caption="Show example payload">}}

 #### Secrets view

 Secrets are used to store sensitive data like credentials or URIs for integrations.
 This view